 Start the real-time analytic

 The real-time analytic now includes the necessary feed, data source, tool, and outputs and is ready to be started.
-When started, or running, the analytic will receive the simulated ship data, join to it the name of the U.S. Coast Guard District where each ship is currently located, and write the event data to the feature layer and stream layer outputs.
+When started, or running, the analytic receives the simulated ship data, join it to the name of the U.S. Coast Guard District where each ship is currently located, and writes the event data to the feature layer and stream layer outputs.

 - In the upper right of the analytic editor, click Start.